 In summary, the High Court this week unanimously found safe access zones around reproductive health clinics to be constitutionally valid and dismissed both appeals in so much as they had been removed to the court.
 Their Honours were split 4:3 on whether they could assess the constitutional validity of the Victorian laws, however the Majority (Kiefel CJ, Bell and Keane JJ and Nettle J writing separately) found that they could determine the validity of the Victorian laws for a number of reasons.

-Amy is a qualified solicitor from the Practical Law Team.
+Amy is part of the Practical Law Team in Australia.
 Find out more about Practical Law solutions or request a trial today.